Provides qualitative, diverging and sequential color schemes.

 logical scalar: can the color palette be

 character string giving the the hexadecimal

-representation of the colour that should be used for
+representation of the color that should be used for

 The following palettes are available.
-The maximum number of supported colours is in brackets, this value is only relevant for the qualitative colour schemes (divergent and sequential schemes are linearly interpolated).
+The maximum number of supported colors is in brackets, this value is only relevant for the qualitative color schemes (divergent and sequential schemes are linearly interpolated).

 bright (7), contrast (3), vibrant (7), muted (9), pale (6), dark (6), light (9).

 sunset (11), BuRd (9), PRGn (9).

 YlOrBr (9), iridescent (23), discrete rainbow (23), smooth rainbow (34).